CodeDreamer/SMSQE/README.md

 There is one commit for each version to make it easy to compare them and see what lines of code changed in each version.

 SMSQ/E/QDOS executable files are stored in the Q-emuLator format to preserve the QDOS file headers and the *con* and *nul* files have been renamed as those names are illegal in Windows.

-For instructions on how to build SMSQ/E from sources, see extras/help/how_to_txt.